Pre-Law Resource Center

 @stanislausprelawsociety

-What does it mean to be a pre law student at Stan State?
+What it Means to be a Pre-Law Student at Stan State

 The PLRC provides students with ‘traditional’ pre-law advising in terms of: